Information current 19 October 2020

 + COVID Safe business operation - see our dedicated page

-CURRENT STATUS: QUEENSLAND IS AT STAGE THREE OF THE ROADMAP
+CURRENT STATUS: QUEENSLAND IS CURRENTLY AT STAGE FOUR OF THE ROADMAP

-The Queensland Government has a roadmap in place for the easing of restrictions across the state.
+The Queensland Government's roadmap for the easing of restrictions is currently at Stage Four.

 - Queenslanders can travel within Queensland.